-At St. Michael’s C of E Primary School we believe that being able to read and write are the vital skills that enable us to understand and express ourselves more effectively.
+At St. Michael’s C of E Primary School, we believe that being able to read and write are the vital skills that enable us to understand and express ourselves more effectively.

 These skills open the door to learning.
 We passionately believe in helping children to develop not only the technical skills of reading and writing, but also in engendering a love for literature and the different genres of writing.

 The study of English develops children’s ability to listen, speak, read and write for a wide range of purposes, including the communication of their ideas, views and feelings.
-Children are enabled to express themselves creatively and imaginatively as they become enthusiastic and critical readers of stories, poetry and drama, as well as of non-fiction and media texts.
+Children are enabled to express themselves creatively and imaginatively as they become enthusiastic and critical readers of stories and poetry as well as of non-fiction and media texts.
 Children gain an understanding of how language works by looking at its patterns, structures and origins.
 Children develop procedural and semantic knowledge, providing a deeper, more sustainable understanding of the English curriculum content where children are able to make connections to other subjects and developing their cultural capital.

 At St. Michael’s, we believe that learning is a change in long term memory.
 We believe children learn best by having opportunities to revisit previous learning.
 We teach English, including phonics, grammar, reading and grammar every day so that the children can fully immerse themselves and have opportunities to reflect and build on prior learning.

 It is our intention when teaching the English curriculum that our pupils acquire the necessary knowledge, skills and understanding to become lifelong learners and linguists.
 We strive to ensure that all our pupils receive a well-rounded learning experience when reading, writing, speaking and listening, which will equip them with the fundamental tools to achieve, throughout their learning journey at St. Michael’s Primary School.
-It is our intention to immerse pupils in the wonders of high-quality texts to instill a love for reading, a passion for discovery and a confidence to explore their imagination.
+It is our intention to immerse pupils in the wonders of high-quality texts to instil a love for reading, a passion for discovery and a confidence to explore their imagination.